The summer of screens – and social media?

 Director - Social Purpose Programs, For Good and TELUS Wise

-Apps like Facebook’s recently launched Messenger Kids shows just how prevalent digital communication is for the COVID generation, even for young kids.
-Designed for kids under the age of 13 (you have to be 13 to have a regular Facebook/Messenger account), Messenger Kids provides free video calling and messaging on smartphones and tablets.
-Parents have a dashboard to curate contacts, monitor traffic and set time limits, while kids can communicate using filters and stickers.
+Apps like Facebook’s Messenger Kids show just how prevalent digital communication is even for young kids.
+Designed for kids under the age of 13 (you have to be 13 to use Facebook, Messenger and most social media accounts), Messenger Kids provides free video calling and messaging on smartphones and tablets.
+Parents have a dashboard to curate contacts, monitor traffic and set time limits while kids can communicate using filters and stickers.

 4 tips for parents